 It was a hard first lesson.
 My relatively new car was screaming for a repair every time I began to press the brake pedal.
 With a SUV just reaching its first birthday on a 4 year warranty with dealer maintenance included, I naturally ended up back at the dealer thinking that whatever shrill I was hearing would likely be covered.
 The next call was from the dealer service advisor telling me how much it would cost to replace brake pads and one rotor.
 The amount sounded astounding over the phone as much as the fact that even thought the SUV was almost a year old, I thought of it as new and thinking anything wrong would be covered.
 It’s not just customers who need to consider insurance, but companies too.
 If you are mechanic and have to cater to people like me and my SUV, being protected amongst your work is essential.
 Looking into something like cheap motor trade insurance allows you to be covered when driving or working on their customers’ vehicles or those that the company owns.

 I authorized the amount for the brake repair which seemed high over the phone after learning how much of my car was not covered by any warranty and since my car was already there and I was about to leave town, I just said ‘yes’ the the high price.
 You know that sucker moment and it does indeed suck.
-Later out of curiosity, I called just one other repair shop and learned that I paid more than double by having the work done at my place I bought my car.
+Later out of curiosity, I called just one other car repair Greensboro store and learned that I paid more than double by having the work done at my place I bought my car.